ShubuShukla/todo-app/README.md

-# todo-app
+ todo-app
-todo-app using JS and HTML
+Very simple todo-app created using JS and HTML